open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 ## Transform wrapper

 Transform wrappers are a special class of data transformations.
-They do not operate on images, labels, and other information in the data dictionary by themselves, however, they enhance the behavior of data transformations defined in them.
+They do not operate on images, labels or other information in the data dictionary by themselves.
+Instead, they enhance the behavior of data transformations defined in them.

 ### KeyMapper